8 GitHub Actions Secrets Management Best Practices to Follow

 What are GitHub Actions Secrets?

 GitHub Actions secrets are variables that enable you to store sensitive information in your repositories.
 These can be admin access keys, credentials, or organization secrets- all sensitive data that needs to be fully secured.
-These secrets could be created at the organization, repository, or repository environment levels.
+These secrets could be created at the organization, GitHub repository, or repository environment levels.
 Although securing GitHub Actions secrets can be quite a tricky job, we have provided practical easy-to-follow tips below to implement GitHub Actions secrets best practices.

 Rotate Secrets Regularly